AntonisXT/El-Greco-Web-App-Project/README.md

 #### 🔒 Security & Roles
 - [ ] Multi-admin roles & permissions
 - [ ] Expand automated testing coverage

 ---

+## 🤝 Contributing

+This project was developed as a personal academic and portfolio project.
+Contributions, bug reports, or feature suggestions are welcome via GitHub issues or pull requests.

+---